List of EastEnders characters introduced in 2013: Nikki Spraggan

 Nikki Spraggan, played by Rachel Wilde, is Terry Spraggan's (Terry Alderton) ex-wife, and the mother of his children TJ (George Sargeant) and Rosie Spraggan (Jerzey Swingler).
 She first appears on 2 December 2013.
-She visits Bianca Butcher's (Patsy Palmer) house after TJ telephones her, and Bianca begrudgingly invites her to lunch.
+She visits Bianca Jackson's (Patsy Palmer) house after TJ telephones her, and Bianca begrudgingly invites her to lunch.
 However, Bianca is surprised when they bond, until Nikki reveals that Terry has lived with several women since they divorced.
 Nikki returns a few weeks later after TJ calls her, unhappy about living at Bianca's house.
 She insists that her children should live with her but TJ says he is happy to stay.
 Terry then says the children will stay with him for a family Christmas and Nikki invites herself.
 She arrives two days before Christmas with presents for TJ and Rosie, and Terry says the children can stay with Nikki for Christmas because she will be alone.
 On Christmas Day, Bianca tells Nikki that she wants her to let Terry go and she responds by saying that she did that three years before when they had separated.
 During Christmas dinner, Nikki accidentally spills gravy on Bianca and, believing Nikki did it on purpose, she throws milk over her and a food fight takes place.
 Bianca asks Terry, Nikki and the children to leave, which they do.
 However, he makes it clear that he blames her for ruining things with Bianca.